Avalanche or Snowball?

 The simplist was to do this would be with our free debt calculator.
 This sheet will enable you to list all your debts, interest rates and assets in a really simple way, it will also work out your debt to asset ratio and show you the loan to value (LTV) rate on your house.
 If you use this together with the budget calculator, you will be able to work out how much you can use each month towards your debt payments.

-If you are already in a place where you know your debts but you need to get more organised with HOW you can pay them off for the best possible result then i would highly recomend Vertex42’s debt reduction calculator.
+If you are already in a place where you know your debts but you need to get more organised with HOW you can pay them off for the best possible result then I would highly recommend Vertex42’s debt reduction calculator.

 I’m a huge believer in not reinventing the wheel so i have downloaded and tested out their calculator to see how it works in detail and its really good!
 They also have a great “how to” video next to the download button.
 Also it’s free so all you have to lose is a little bit of time which could potentially save you THOUSANDS if you can pay your debts off faster with less interest charges.